CP1404/Practicals/prac_06/README.md

 3. Print the amount of fuel in the car.

-4. Attempt to drive the car 115km using the drive method.
+4. Attempt to drive the car 115 km using the drive method.

 5. Print the car's odometer reading.